argoproj/argo-events/docs/triggers/http-trigger.md

 ### Parameterization

-Similar to other type of triggers, sensor offers parameterization for the AWS Lambda trigger.
+Similar to other type of triggers, sensor offers parameterization for the HTTP trigger.
 Parameterization is specially useful when you want to define a generic trigger template in the sensor and populate values like URL, payload values on the fly.

 You can learn more about trigger parameterization [here](https://argoproj.github.io/argo-events/tutorials/02-parameterization/).